Steelhead (venue)

-Live Nation Entertainment has proposed the construction of a music venue in Portland, Oregon, United States.
-The venue would have a capacity of 3,500 people and is slated to be built at Water Avenue between Salmon and Main streets in southeast Portland.
-The venue is slated to open in 2026.
+Steelhead is a music venue under construction in Portland, Oregon, United States.
+It will be operated by Live Nation Entertainment.
+The venue will have a capacity of 3,500 people and be located on Water Avenue between Salmon and Main streets in southeast Portland.
+It is slated to open in summer 2027.

 The project has received opposition from some community members and city officials.
 According to Portland Monthly, "news of Live Nation coming to Portland riled a significant and vocal portion of the local scene."
 The magazine said Jamie Dunphy was the most vocal opponent.

 History

+The city approved development in mid 2024.
 In September 2024, a board of commissioners for Prosper Portland approved the sale of a vacant city lot for the venue.
 The building permit was issued in September 2025.
 Colas Construction and Beam Development will construct the venue, which was designed by Lever Architecture.